jamescln/stock-picker/README.md

 I may have to find a way to also include index numbers in the permutations but I can't help but think there's an easier solution to this problem.

+The easier way to solve this issue was to use an #each_with_index inside an #each with index.
+I now understand that doing this allows for the loop to compare each value and it's index to each other value and their index in the array.
+The beneficial feature of this method is that it allows the loop store the results of the comparisons in variables as it goes along.

+Overall I have learned a lot from this project, I am now more confident using more advanced array enumerables in Ruby.